-51. The Council currently has 22 separate loans with the Public Works Loan Board (PWLB).
-These loans are a combination of maturity and annuity loans and are all at fixed rates, so the Council is protected from any rises in interest rates.

-52. When setting the budget for 2023/24 a certain amount of borrowing was assumed to fund the capital programme.
+- 51. The Council currently has 22 loans with the Public Works Loan Board (PWLB).
+These are a combination of maturity and annuity loans and are all at fixed rates, so the Council is protected from any rises in interest rates. - 52.
+When setting the budget for 2023/24 a certain amount of borrowing was assumed to fund the capital programme.
 Due to delays and changes to plans in the capital programme the Council did not undertake additional borrowing at the end of 2022/23.
 This has resulted in a £375,000 budget virement being undertaken to reduce the budgeted expenditure on interest payable.
 This makes up part of the £500,000 capital programme revenue savings that was budgeted for.
-Against the revised budget a forecast underspend of £1,000 on interest repayments is anticipated.